mlrun/mlrun/docs/concepts/decorators-and-auto-logging.md

 ...
 ```

-> **Note:** If the inputs does not have a type input, the decorator would assume the parameter type in {py:class}`mlrun.datastore.DataItem`.
+> **Note:** If the inputs does not have a type input, the decorator assumes the parameter type in {py:class}`mlrun.datastore.DataItem`.
 If you specify `inputs=False`, all the run inputs are assumed to be of type `mlrun.datastore.DataItem`.
 You also have the option to specify a dictionary where each key is the name of the input and the value is the type.

 ## Logging return values as artifacts

-If you specify the `outputs` parameter, the return values will be logged as the run artifacts. `outputs` expects a list, the length of the list must match the number of returned values.
+If you specify the `outputs` parameter, the return values will be logged as the run artifacts. `outputs` expects a list; the length of the list must match the number of returned values.

 The simplest option is to specify a list of strings.
-Each string containers the name of the artifact.
+Each string contains the name of the artifact.
 You can also specify the artifact type by adding a colon after the artifact name followed by the type (`'name:artifact_type'`).
 The following are valid artifact types:

 - dataset
 - directory